gvanhorn38/fish_eye/data_format.md

 {
     "aris_filename" :         // Path to the ARIS file
-    "count_filename" :        // Path to the count file that was used to create this entry "camera_type" :           // ARIS camera type
+    "count_filename" :        // Path to the count file that was used to create this entry "annotation_filename" :   // Path to the JSON annotation file (if this clip has been annotated) "camera_type" :           // ARIS camera type
     "start_frame" :           // Start frame for this "count event", used to index into the ARIS file "end_frame" :             // End frame for this "count event", used to index into the ARIS file